-From July 1, 2019, all leases are accounted for by recognising a right-of-use asset and a lease liability except for:
+Leases are accounted for by recognising a right-of-use asset and a lease liability except for:

-- · Leases of low value assets; and - Leases with a duration of 12 months or less.
+- · Leases of low value assets; and - · Leases with a duration of 12 months or less.

 Identifying Leases

 The Company accounts for a contract, or a portion of a contract, as a lease when it conveys the right to use an asset for a period of time in exchange for consideration.
 Leases are those contracts that satisfy the following criteria: